mongodb/mongo/src/mongo/db/catalog/README.md

 unclean shutdown.

 # Glossary
-_put terms here that can either be briefly explained in order to be simply referenced by above sections; or terms with links to sections for complete explanation so topics can be found quickly when not obviously covered by a section_
+**binary comparable**: Two values are binary comparable if the lexicographical order over their byte representation, from lower memory addresses to higher addresses, is the same as the defined ordering for that type.
+For example, ASCII strings are binary comparable, but double precision floating point numbers and little-endian integers are not.

 **ident**: An ident is a unique identifier given to a storage engine resource.
 Collections and indexes map application-layer names to storage engine idents.
 In WiredTiger, idents are implemented as tables.
 For example, collection idents have the form: `collection-<counter>-<random number>`.

-**binary comparable**: Two values are binary comparable if the lexicographical order over their byte representation, from lower memory addresses to higher addresses, is the same as the defined ordering for that type.
-For example, ASCII strings are binary comparable, but double precision floating point numbers and little-endian integers are not.

-**`oplog hole`**: an uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
+**oplog hole**: an uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
 Oplog holes can exist in-memory and persisted on disk.

-**`oplogReadTimestamp`**: the timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
+**oplogReadTimestamp**: the timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
 Tracks in-memory oplog holes.

-**`oplogTruncateAfterPoint`**: the timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
+**oplogTruncateAfterPoint**: the timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
 Tracks persisted oplog holes.

 [`BSONObj::woCompare`]: https://github.com/mongodb/mongo/blob/v4.4/src/mongo/bson/bsonobj.h#L460